How to Upload a Base64 String as a File to the Fastio API

 While Base64 string uploads are convenient, they are not a perfect solution for all file transfers.
 The main limitation is the computational and bandwidth overhead caused by the encoding process.

 According to MDN Web Docs, Base64 encoding increases payload size by approximately 33%.
-Every multiple bytes of raw binary data expand into multiple characters of ASCII text.
-This means a multiple image file will grow to about multiple.multiple when converted to a Base64 string.
+Every three bytes of raw binary data expand into four characters of ASCII text.
+A small image file grows by about a third when converted to a Base64 string.

 This expansion creates two challenges: network latency and memory consumption.
-Transmitting a multiple% larger payload over a slow network connection increases the total transfer time.
-Since JSON parsers load the entire payload into RAM before processing it, sending large Base64 strings can cause memory bloat on both your client application and the API server.
+Transmitting a larger payload over a slow network connection increases the total transfer time.
+Since JSON parsers load the entire payload into RAM before processing it, sending large Base64 strings can cause memory bloat on both your client application and the MCP transport.

 Fallback Strategies for Larger Files

-When dealing with files that exceed the limits of Base64 encoding, you should use alternative upload methods that handle memory efficiently.
-The Fast.io API provides options for handling large files.
+When dealing with files that exceed the limits of Base64 encoding, use an upload path that streams raw bytes.

 Common Errors and Troubleshooting